luther7718/Pokemon_Crystal_Legacy/README.md

     * Cut trainer battle from Vanilla restored and added to Omanyte chamber, with a custom (legal) moveset
     * Cut scientist in Kabuto chamber restored as previously mentioned trainer's after-battle text
     * Minor description text restored from Vanilla and new text added in research center
+* Game Corner rework:
+    * Increased payout odds and amounts for all machines
+    * Enabled unused reel animations when paying out coins, new anim is synced to the get coin sound effect (which itself fixed in Legacy)
+    * Lucky machine now plays the ^_^ emote as in Gen 1 to make it clearer that you've picked the right machine
+    * Lucky mode is now luckier
+    * Now the Celadon lucky machine is available at Night, Goldenrod machine still available in Morning
 * Minor script changes, such as:
     * Route 29 trainer now uses previously unused text about waiting for daytime
     * Exp.
 Share now given by Prof. Oak instead of Mr. Pokémon